vivits/chineseReader/README.md

 # Chinese Reader

 This is a React Native project I built to enhance Chinese language learning through reading.
-I wanted to learn React Native and app development while also solving a real-world problem I experienced in my Chinese language learning journey.
+I wanted to learn React Native and app development while also solving a real-world problem many Chinese language learners face.
 This app allows the user to take a photo of Chinese text and read unknown characters through pinyin and jyutping.

 ## Features